 Yesterday, I mentioned how all the individual terms of the Zeta 1 (Riemann) function, for both the (infinite) sum over all the natural numbers and (infinite) product over all the primes, can be expressed in terms of the Zeta 2 function for negative - as well as positive - values of s.

-This in fact clearly demonstrates how they are complementary with each other in a dynamic relative manner.
+This clearly demonstrates how they are complementary with each other in a dynamic relative manner.

 In fact as I am continually demonstrating in these blog entries, one cannot meaningfully attempt to understand the Riemann zeta function (i.e. Zeta 1) in the absence of its complementary Zeta 2 expression.